Highlights from the Ratings and Financial Report for Evoqua Water Technologies Corp. (AQUA)

 Evoqua Water Technologies Corp.
-(NYSE:AQUA) went down by -3.81% from its latest closing price compared to the recent 1-year high of $31.63.
-The company’s stock price has collected -6.79% of loss in the last five trading sessions.
-Press Release reported 17 hours ago that Evoqua Water Technologies Reports First Quarter 2021 Results
+(NYSE:AQUA) went down by -1.72% from its latest closing price compared to the recent 1-year high of $31.63.
+The company’s stock price has collected -5.08% of loss in the last five trading sessions.
+Press Release reported 5 hours ago that Evoqua Water Technologies Announces Pricing of Secondary Public Offering

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.